 Our first stop was Ananuri, an area about 45 km outside of Tbilisi.
 Ananuri is most known for its old fortress that sadly, wasn’t one of the stops.
 We could, at least, get a glimpse from the car window.
 Instead, we stopped at the serene Ananuri Lake, which was hardly something to complain about.

 The ‘lake,’ it turns out, is really an artificial reservoir.
 It formed upon the construction of the Zhinvali Dam which was built in 1986.

 We spent about 15 minutes at the viewpoint area, which also had some kiosks and toilets.
 And then it was time to get back in the van for the twistiest, most nausea-inducing part of the journey.

 Our second (and for me, much-needed) stop was at the Russia-Georgia Friendship Monument in the ski resort town of Gudauri.

 Georgia and Russia have a history with each other that goes a long way back.
 Georgia first became a protectorate of the Russian Empire in the 18th century, and would later, of course, be absorbed into the Soviet Union.
-This colorful monument was erected in 1983, along the highway near the international border, as a way to commemorate the connection.
+This colorful monument was erected in 1983 along the highway near the border to commemorate the connection.

 Unfortunately, the relationship between Russia and Georgia is especially bitter right now.
 The two countries went to war in 2008, and many Georgians now accuse Russia of ‘occupying’ Abkhazia and South Ossetia, which Georgia claims as theirs.

-The colorful murals adorning the semicircular monument depicts historical scenes that will probably be lost on most foreign visitors.
+The colorful murals adorning the semicircular monument depict historical scenes that will probably be lost on most foreign visitors.
 But the monument also doubles as a lookout pavilion for Gudauri’s scenic mountains.

-I took in the views while taking deep breaths of the fresh mountain air, which helped some of the dizziness from the minivan subside.
+I took in the views while breathing in the fresh mountain air, waiting for some of the dizziness from the ride over to subside.

 Hiking to Gergeti Trinity Church